 Environmental protection requirements are integrated into the Company's overall enterprise-wide risk management programs.
-The city of Portsmouth has received new National Pollutant Discharge Elimination System ("NPDES") permits for its wastewater treatment facilities, which now require a formal Industrial Pretreatment Program.
+In 2022, the city of Portsmouth received new National Pollutant Discharge Elimination System permits for its wastewater treatment facilities, which require a formal Industrial Pretreatment Program.
 This program will require greater attention to the regulations and dedication to documentation.
-Additionally, High Liner Foods will need to implement some changes at its Portsmouth facility during Fiscal 2023 to meet the new Environmental Protection Agency ("EPA") wastewater effluent requirements.
-High Liner anticipates no material impact of such requirements on capital expenditures, earnings and competitive position in 2023.
+Until such time the new Environmental Protection Agency ("EPA") wastewater effluent requirements are enacted, it is indeterminable how these requirements will impact High Liner, including additional capital expenditures, earnings and competitive position in 2024.

 Due to the reliance on global raw material procurement, the Company has also implemented compliance standards and mandatory requirements for suppliers.
 All suppliers to High Liner Foods are required to accept and comply with "Supplier Approval and Audit Standards".
 Approval as a supplier requires compliance with all regulatory requirements applicable to High Liner Foods' products, including with HACCP, QMP and High Liner high-quality specifications.
 As well, suppliers must accept the "Supplier Code of Conduct", which requires compliance with local laws and ethical business practices.
 High Liner Foods works with Social Ethical Data Exchange, which offers a system for analyzing ethical and responsible business practices throughout the supply chain.
 High Liner Foods requires its raw material suppliers to pass a credible social compliance audit that is dependent on specific risk factors by country at frequencies defined in its Supplier Code of Conduct.

 The Board of Directors and management believe that high environmental, social and governance ("ESG") standards support the Company's profitability and valuation and aligns with the values of our Shareholders.
 Given the importance and pervasiveness of ESG to the Company's risk management and business strategies, the oversight function has been assigned across various committees of the Board, where deemed most appropriate.
 The Governance Committee oversees the Company's ESG framework as well as management's integration of ESG into the overall governance structure, business strategy and risk management practices of High Liner Foods.
 The Audit Committee oversees environmental compliance matters and the Human Resources Committee reviews the health and safety performance of the Company.
 Beginning in 2021, the Human Resources Committee also began overseeing the implementation of new performance metrics and weightings regarding safety and ESG in executive compensation.
-To address carbon emissions, the Company has also developed a 2022 work plan that will identify and refine greenhouse gas emissions as part of the implementation of a carbon reduction program.
+To address carbon emissions, the Company has implemented a 2022 work plan that continues to identify and refine greenhouse gas emissions as part of the implementation of a carbon reduction program.